chrisfrohmaier/LBL2015/README.md

 Some of these objects are repeat observations, others are unique supernovae that happened in the same galaxy.
 Was hoping for a lensed supernova :-(

-#Summary of Work Done at LBL July 2015

-##The B-Cand Table
+#The B-Cand Table
-###Criteria for object to pass our selection cut
+##Criteria for object to pass our selection cut

 - Observed between April 1st and Oct 31st
 - Use all possible subtractions  with RB score ≥0.07